bltavares/conditional-s3-fetch/README.md

 ## Example

-You can start with a [`File::unloaded`] instance which doesn't have any data, and then fetch it using the `fetch_data` method later, such as a background process loop.
+You can start with a [`File::unloaded`] instance which doesn't have any data, and then fetch it using the `fetch` method later, such as a background process loop.

 ```rust,ignore,text
 use conditional_s3_fetch::File;;